+ 86-13923347227

 The Bigger Picture: Global Trade Dynamics

 China’s role in global supply chains continues to evolve.
 Despite U.S. tariffs, China’s export share in consumer durables remains strong—29% of U.S. imports in 2023 came from China at the lowest unit values, underscoring its price competitiveness.
 However, diversification trends are accelerating.
-The U.S. has reduced its reliance on Chinese apparel imports, with Vietnam and Bangladesh gaining share, a pattern that could extend to consumer durables if tariffs persist.
+U.S. cuts Chinese apparel imports; Vietnam, Bangladesh gain share, a trend possibly extending to consumer durables if tariffs continue.

 Conclusion